2Toad/reflex/docs/contribute.md

    - [x] **Set as the latest release**
 3. Click "Publish release".

-> This will trigger the [CDP](https://github.com/2Toad/reflex/actions/workflows/cdp.yml) workflow, which will build and deploy the package to NPM: https://www.npmjs.com/package/@2toad/reflex
+> This will trigger the [Continuous Delivery (CD)](https://github.com/2Toad/reflex/actions/workflows/cd.yml) workflow, which will build and deploy the package to NPM: https://www.npmjs.com/package/@2toad/reflex